 How it works under the hood:

-1. Classifies the PDF (drawn lines, number density, column alignment, whitespace patterns)
+1. Classifies the page (drawn lines, number density, column alignment, whitespace patterns)

 2. Routes table pages to Docling, text pages to PyMuPDF

-Pros: Best accuracy among free tools.
+Pros: Best overall accuracy among free tools.
 Handles borderless tables.
 No GPU needed.
 Self-healing pipeline catches failures.

 Cons: Slower than raw PyMuPDF on simple digital PDFs.
-Docling adds ~0.3-3s per table page.
+The Docling table pass adds roughly 0.3–3s per table page.

 Method 2: PyMuPDF find_tables()